-- 4.1.1: Provide requested or required records, statistics, and reports in a timely and accurate manner. - 4.1.2: Maintain a sufficient, qualified, and diverse workforce to provide optimal service. - 4.1.3: Develop partnerships to improve services to the public. - 4.1.4: Conduct periodic satisfaction surveys and develop strategies to address areas of concern. - 4.1.5: Determine future personnel and equipment needs and potential sources of funding. - 4.1.6: Seek dedicated agency funding to achieve goals and operational objectives. - 4.1.7: Provide training in order to achieve broader areas of expertise. - 4.1.8: Provide educational and informational materials regarding Patrol services.
+- 4.1.1: Provide requested or required records, statistics, and reports in a timely and accurate manner. - 4.1.2: Maintain a sufficient, qualified, and diverse workforce to provide optimal service. - 4.1.3: Develop partnerships to improve services to the public. - 4.1.4: Conduct periodic satisfaction surveys and address areas of concern. - 4.1.5: Determine future personnel and equipment needs and potential sources of funding. - 4.1.6: Seek dedicated agency funding to achieve goals and operational objectives. - 4.1.7: Provide training in order to achieve broader areas of expertise. - 4.1.8: Provide educational and informational materials regarding Patrol services.

-OBJECTIVE: 4.2: Increase satisfaction in Patrol services provided to criminal justice agencies, and other governmental agencies.
+OBJECTIVE: 4.2: Increase the quality of Patrol services provided to criminal justice agencies and other governmental agencies by December 31, 2013.